atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be crafted if you have the item in your Steam Inventory.
-It must be purchased from the community market
+It must be purchased from the community market.
 - When Active, it creates a fog cloud in front of it that covers an area equal to a 2x2 and is thickest below half height walls.
 Consumes low grade fuel at 1 per minute.